Aysel Gürel: Lyricist of Love (1928-2008)

 Her father, a public prosecutor, was a religious man who never forced his beliefs on to his children.
 Gürel spoke highly of her father, who was a genteel man that would "light my cigarette even when he was seventy-eight, not because I was his daughter, but because he was a gentleman.
 I was a lady in need of a light".
 Arguably, this may have been one freedom she could have done without, as she died from complications connected to cancer of the lungs, which had spread to her spinal cord just on the eve of her eightieth year in the world.

 Born on February 7, 1928 (though some cite 1929), Gürel died ten days after her eightieth birthday at four-thirty in the afternoon on February 17, 2008.
 Luminaries from the Turkish music world attended the funeral, including Aksu and Erener.
-Laid to rest on February 19 in her signature luscious pink livery and gaudy sunglasses, she is survived by three children, and a body of musical work that will keep calling those willing to listen to always face and embrace life.
+Laid to rest on February 19 in her signature luscious pink livery and gaudy sunglasses, she is survived by two children, and a body of musical work that will keep calling those willing to listen to always face and embrace life.

 Her last words were for Turkish women never to stop working and for society to "help the young."